luoyesiqiu/dpt-shell/README.md

 English | [简体中文](./README.zh-CN.md)

-dpt-shell is an android Dex protect shell that makes Dex's functions code empty and fix on run.
+dpt-shell is an Android Dex protection shell that hollows out Dex method implementations and reconstructs them at runtime.

 ## Usage